 Since my previous post, the sky has cleared, and the air has improved here, but another heatwave has struck.
 This is limiting our outdoor activities again, but there never seems to be a shortage of things to do indoors!
 One way I like to “bring a little sunshine” into our home is by looking back on past trips and attempting to remake a dish that fascinated our taste buds.

-Notes: This post was last updated on July 25, 2021.
-Scout is not affiliated with or endorsed by Avocados from Peru, nor does the association approve of this blog or its content.
+Notes: This post was last updated on September 9, 2021.
+This recipe was adapted from one that was found here, but the original recipe can no longer be found.
+Scout At Heart and Scout are not affiliated with or endorsed by the association linked to, nor does the association approve of this blog or its content.

 The last place we toured was Peru.
-We prepared by reading about the country, cities, sights, histories, and cultures in our DK Eye Witness Travel guide.
+We prepared by reading about the country, cities, sights, histories, and cultures in our travel guide.
 We explored Machu Picchu, Saqsaywaman, museums, markets, a church, a cemetery, and a school, and watched food, pottery, textile, and jewelry demonstrations – all within a week!
 The experience was so “wow” that we’ve considered going back.
 In fact, there were repeat visitors in our group!

 As we hopped from one sight to the other, we noticed a pattern in the cuisine.
 It was very fresh and vibrant in flavor with recognizable yet harmonious ingredients.
 We observed this even at the airport!